Assam Career : SIDBI Recruitment 2024

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Experience : Prior experience of minimum 8 years working in the BFSI domain as Data Analyst.

-Age limit : The candidate should not be more than 40 years old.
+Age Limit : The candidate should not be less than 25 years old and not more than 40 years old as on November 30, 2024.

+Also Read : Top super foods which were a hit in 2024

 No. of posts : 1

-Experience : Prior experience of minimum 3 years working in the BFSI domain as Data Analyst.

-Age limit : The candidate should not be more than 35 years old.
+Age Limit : The candidate should not be less than 30 years old and not more than 45 years old altogether as on November 30, 2024.

-Also Read : Easy recipe of Christmas candies to make at home

 How to apply :

-Candidates may send duly filled in application (typed in English or Hindi), as per the format available on the Bank’s website with a recent passport size photograph pasted thereon and Curriculum Vitae, bearing full signature of the candidate across the same with date/ forwarded only through email at sfmc@sidbi.in on or before December 20, 2024.
+Candidates may send their duly filled in application (typed in English or Hindi), as per the format available on the Bank’s website https://www.sidbi.in/ with a recent passport size photograph pasted thereon and Curriculum Vitae, bearing full signature of the candidate across the same with date, only through email at recruitment@sidbi.in on or before December 31, 2024.

-Applications should be accompanied by self-attested copies of relevant certificate(s)/ documents, in support of proof of identity, address, age, educational qualification (educational certificates/mark -sheets), work experience, caste certificate, wherever applicable, as mentioned in the application form.
+Applicants should also send self-attested copies of relevant certificate(s)/ documents, in support of proof of identity, address, age, educational qualification (educational certificates/mark -sheets), work experience, caste certificate, PwBD Certificate etc.

 Detailed Advertisement : Click Here